Chia-Network/chia-docs/docs/coin-set-model/conditions.md

 ## Hinting

-A hint is another word for memo.
-It's an extra value linked to coins that gets indexed by full nodes.
-Given a hint, a wallet can discover all coins which include that hint.
-Additionally, once a wallet has found a coin that includes a hint, it will have another piece of information to determine how it should be spent.

-Typically, a hint is the coin's inner puzzle hash.
-When a wallet sees a hint, it fetches the parent coin spend and attempts to use the hint to figure out the coin's type.
-For example, if the coin is a CAT, the wallet can determine the CAT's TAIL, and therefore its type, without additional input from an end user.

-Thus, hints are powerful because they enable wallets to auto-discover CATs and NFTs associated with that wallet.
-If hints didn't exist, end users would have to tell their wallets which CATs or NFTs to look for.
-In the case of an airdrop, if there were no hinting, the wallet's owner might not even know about an asset, so it would never be discovered.

-When creating a coin, you can pass it a list of 32 byte hints.
-This field is optional, and will be ignored if missing or invalid.

-Currently, only one hint is used and the rest are completely ignored, but in the future multiple may be used for something.
+When creating a coin, there is an optional `memos` parameter in addition to the `puzzle_hash` and `amount`.
+Wallets use the first memo parameter to discover assets (by hinting the corresponding `puzzle_hash` of the address it was sent to).
+This hint value is then stored in the blockchain database for easy lookup.

+A wallet will typically look up each of its addresses by hint to get a record for every coin.
+It can then find the puzzle reveal from its parent coin's spend, which is then used to identify and validate the coin.
+This info can then be used to spend the coin later on.

+Without hinting, a wallet would have to either look at millions of coins to figure out which of them it owns.
+Hints are a powerful and flexible way to optimize this lookup.

 ## Announcements

 Announcements are ephemeral, meaning that they don't last forever.
-They are only accessible within the block they are created.
-Their purpose is to allow interaction between coins.
-You can require that one spend happen in order for another to happen, and vice versa.
+They can only be asserted within the block they are created.
+Their purpose is to ensure multiple coins are spent together, either for fees, verification, or as a security measure.

-For coin announcements, the id is the coin id and message sha256 hashed together.
-Likewise, for puzzle announcements, it's the puzzle hash and message sha256 hashed together.
+For coin announcements, the id is the `coin_id` and `message` sha256 hashed together.
+Likewise, for puzzle announcements, it's the `puzzle_hash` and `message` sha256 hashed together.